A man writing on a notebook

 • rinse all flannels in the bucket

 You can also consider buying a solar shower.
 This is a waterproof bag with a black side that can soak up the sun’s heat to give you warm water.
-It comes with a shower head and tube to enjoy that easy water flow.
+It has a shower head and tube to allow easy water flow.

 You can also get free showers at the sinks in these places: